FCC report keeps faster definition of broadband and separates mobile from fixed connections

 The FCC’s yearly report of broadband deployment keeps some crucial definitions in place that some feared would be changed or eliminated to ease the responsibilities of internet service providers.
 The threat of a lowered speed standard and the merging of mobile and fixed broadband services will not be carried out, it seems.

 Broadband will continue to be defined as a connection with speeds of 25 megabits down and 3 megabits up.
-Another proposed definition of 10 down and 1 up was decried by critics as unrealistic for several reasons; not only is it insufficient for many ordinary internet applications, but it would let providers off the hook, since they would be counted as having deployed broadband if it met this lowered standard.
+Another proposed definition of 10 down and 1 up was decried by critics as unrealistic for several reasons; not only is it insufficient for many ordinary internet applications, but it would let providers off the hook, because they would be counted as having deployed broadband if it met this lowered standard.

 Fortunately, that isn’t the case, and the 25/3 standard remains in place.